minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 .. tabs::

-   .. tab:: Source Policy
+   .. tab:: Replication Admin

-      The source cluster *must* have a user with *at minimum* following attached *or* inherited policy:
+      The following policy provides permissions for configuring and enabling replication on a cluster.

       .. code-block:: shell
          :class: copyable